apaquino/twitch-with-jsonp-vanillaJS/README.md

 * RelayJS handles pagination better and the Twitch api give unpredictable results.
 * Also, I can't wait when all browsers support ES6/2015.
 String templates and destructuring is so second nature to me now.
 * Opportunities to make functions re-usable and not tightly coupled.
 * Opportunities to make renderRow functions DRY

+### Change log

+* Add cache to make performance appear better
+* Wrapped main.js in IIFF
+* Add loading spinner
+  * issue on safari